Evaluating Similitude and Robustness of Deep Image Denoising Models via Adversarial Attack: Conclusion

 \section{Conclusion}

-In this work, we investigate a new task called image denoising adversarial attack,aiming to explore whether deep image denoising methods are robustness to small adversarial perturbations.
+In this work, we investigate a new task called image denoising adversarial attack, aiming to explore whether deep image denoising methods are robustness to small adversarial perturbations.
 Based on this idea, we propose the denoising-PGD image denoising adversarial attack and the L2-denoising-PGD attack with constraints to the noise distribution.
 Through extensive experiments, we verify that the proposed method has consistent excellent adversarial effect as well as transferability among different types of deep image denoising models.
 Deep image denoising methods are not robust, especially blind denoising models.
-The model-data hybrid-driven models have shown better robustness comparing to pure data-driven non-blind denoising methods.
-Unlike adversarial attack tasks targeting image classification, denosing-PGD shows surprising transferability in image denoising.
+The pure data-driven non-blind denoising model have shown better robustness comparing to hybrid-driven models and non-blind denoising models.
+Unlike adversarial attack tasks targeting image classification, denoising-PGD shows surprising transferability in image denoising.
 We conjecture and verify that this is due to the high similitude of deep image denoising methods, and the adversarial region can form a continuous space.
 In addition, we find that the classical model-driven image denoising approach shows resistance to the adversarial attack.